This post may contain affiliate links. Please read my disclosure.

 We like it even more than this chicken etouffee - and that is saying a lot.
 Plus, we use a very similar recipe in the crawfish pie too - so yum!

-Yes, I said Popeyes, don't judge me.
+One of my favorite recipes ever.
 The rich buttery sauce over perfectly steamed rice gets me every time.

 Why This Recipe Works